-I try to use Conventional Commitsexternal link in my public Git repositories.
+I try to use Conventional Commits in my public Git repositories.
 I wasn’t used to the Angular style, so it felt a bit weird at the beginning.
 The best part is that I don’t have to think about the scope of changes when I push.
-They’re automatically translated by a GitHub Actionexternal link into Semantic Versionsexternal link .
-I really like SemVer, as it makes it easy to see how difficult an upgrade might be, but it’s harder from a developer’s perspective to remember what constitutes a major, minor, or patch change.
+They’re automatically translated by a GitHub Action into Semantic Versions .
+I really like SemVer, as it makes it easy to see how difficult an upgrade might be.
+It’s a bit harder to remember when you work on something.
+That’s why I try to commit often, to reflect the scope of change I’m working on.
+Later those commit messages “remember for me” what version should I produce: a major, minor, or patch change.

 I don’t introduce breaking changes very often, so I was surprised when I tried this: